MA Communication Sciences and Disorders

 Get started on your Journey

 Our Lady of the Lake University offers a Master of Arts degree in Communication Sciences and Disorders (CSD) through the Woolfolk School of Communication Sciences and Disorders.
 The degree prepares students for service careers in speech-language pathology through comprehensive coursework with an emphasis on clinical training.
-The master’s program satisfies all academic and practicum requirements for the Certificate of Clinical Competence in Speech-Language Pathology from the American Speech-Language-Hearing Association (ASHA) and for state licensure by the Texas Committee of Examiners in Speech-Language Pathology and Audiology.
+The master’s program satisfies all academic and practicum requirements for the Certificate of Clinical Competence in Speech-Language Pathology from the American Speech-Language-Hearing Association (ASHA) and for state licensure by the Texas Department of Licensing and Regulation in Speech-Language Pathology and Audiology.
 OLLU’s graduate program in CSD is accredited in Speech-Language Pathology by the Council on Academic Accreditation of ASHA.

 Bilingual Speech-Language Pathology